 Clean Boating Partnership

 The partnership is a successful collaboration between industry and government entities working to maintain a clean boating environment in Florida.
 The partnership's goals are to motivate marine industry members to protect the environment, allowing boaters to enjoy recreational activities in and around Florida's waterways.
 Its achievements align with DEP's goal of "Creating strong community partnerships, safeguarding Florida's natural resources and enhancing ecosystems."
 By establishing partnerships with local communities and businesses, the Clean Boating Partnership strives for the preservation of Florida's environmental resources.
-Learn more about Clean Boating Partnership
+Learn more about the Clean Boating Partnership.

 Interested in subscribing to DEP newsletters or receiving DEP updates through email?